Is God Personal Or Just A First Cause?

 The moral argument pushes further still

-If moral facts are real and require grounding in something that can sustain objective normative reality — something that is not just descriptively powerful but normatively significant — then the first cause must be not only conscious but good.
+If moral facts are real and require grounding in something that can sustain objective normative reality (something that is not just descriptively powerful but normatively significant) then the first cause must be conscious and good.
 The ground of objective value cannot itself be morally neutral.
 A universe whose ground is good explains the existence of objective moral facts in a way that a universe whose ground is merely powerful does not.

 The fine-tuning argument suggests care

 The calibration of the universe for conscious life suggests that the first cause’s output was not accidental.
 A universe set up with this degree of precision for the production of conscious beings is at least consistent with a first cause that had conscious beings in mind.
-This is not proof — but it is the beginning of the inference from a powerful first cause to a first cause with something like intention.
+The observation does not prove design.
+The observation begins the inference from a powerful first cause to a first cause with something like intention.

 From intention to relationship

-A conscious first cause that is also the ground of goodness and that calibrated the universe for the existence of conscious beings capable of moral reflection — that first cause is no longer obviously impersonal.
+A conscious first cause that is also the ground of goodness, that calibrated the universe for the existence of conscious beings capable of moral reflection, is no longer obviously impersonal.
 It has the properties of a mind, of a moral agent, and of something that appears to have cared enough about conscious life to make it possible.
-The step from this to a God who communicates with conscious beings is not, given this description, an enormous one.
-It is the natural expectation from a being of this kind — which is precisely the argument made in the article on divine communication.
+The step from this to a God who communicates with conscious beings is the natural expectation from a being of this kind.

 God as the source of normativeness

 There is a further step that most Western discussions of God miss entirely.
-In the Islamic philosophical tradition, God is not merely the first cause or even a personal mind — He is the core of normativeness.
-His existence is not just a metaphysical fact.
-It is a moral event.
-Every attribute of God — His knowledge, His justice, His mercy — simultaneously functions as a command.
+In the Islamic philosophical tradition, God is the core of normativeness, not merely the first cause or even a personal mind.
+His existence functions as a moral event, not just a metaphysical fact.
+Every attribute of God (His knowledge, His justice, His mercy) simultaneously functions as a command.
 To know that God is just is to know that justice is required of you.
 To know that God is the source of being is to know that your being has a purpose you did not author.

-This is what distinguishes the Islamic conception from the deist’s distant clockmaker.
+The position distinguishes the Islamic conception from the deist’s distant clockmaker.
 The deist’s God creates and withdraws.
-The God of tawhid creates and remains the permanent ground of all value, all obligation, all meaning.
-His existence does not leave the universe as it was — it restructures everything.
+The God of tawḥīd creates and remains the permanent ground of all value, all obligation, all meaning.
+His existence does not leave the universe as it was.
+His existence restructures everything.
 The laws of nature are His patterns.
 The moral law is His command.
 Human consciousness, the one part of creation capable of freely choosing to align with those patterns, becomes the bearer of a cosmic vocation.

-This is why proving God’s existence is not, in the Islamic view, the end of the inquiry.
-It is the beginning.
-Once the reality of a conscious, good, purposive Creator is established, the question is no longer whether you believe — it is what you owe.
+Proving God’s existence is therefore the beginning of the inquiry rather than the end.
+Once the reality of a conscious, good, purposive Creator is established, the question is no longer whether you believe; the question is what you owe.

 Much of the force of the objection depends on treating one element of Islam in isolation.
-Once the larger picture is restored — God, accountability, mercy, justice, and the purpose of revelation — the argument usually looks less decisive than it first appeared.
+Once the larger picture is restored (God, accountability, mercy, justice, and the purpose of revelation) the argument usually looks less decisive than it first appeared.
+The God who is closer than the jugular vein, who responds when called, whose attributes function simultaneously as descriptions and as commands, is the God the cumulative philosophical case actually points toward.